necolas/normalize.css/README.md

 * Preserves useful defaults, unlike many CSS resets.
 * Normalizes styles for a wide range of elements.
 * Corrects bugs and common browser inconsistencies.
-* Improves usability with subtle improvements.
+* Improves usability with subtle modifications.
 * Explains what code does using detailed comments.